Trismegiste/Yuurei/README.md

 ## What

-It's a minimalistic database layer with automatic mapping.
+It's a micro database layer with automatic mapping.
 It is intended for **advanced users** of [MongoDB][*2] who know and understand the growth of a model on a schemaless database.

-When I mean minimalistic, I mean all the NCLOC are shorter than the infamous method [UnitOfWork::createEntity][*1] of Doctrine 2
+When I mean "micro", I mean the sum of NCLOC is less than the infamous method [UnitOfWork::createEntity][*1] of Doctrine 2

-Of course, features are also minimalistic.
+Of course, features are also "micro".
 Don't expect the impossible.
 Nevertheless there are some functionalities you don't find anywhere else.

+Plus, this DBAL is fully extendable.
+My other repo DokudokiBundle for symfony2 adds 3 more mapping systems with minimum coding.

 ## How